Beatrice Straight

 Beatrice Whitney Straight (August 2, 1914 – April 7, 2001) was an American theatre, film, television and radio actress and a member of the prominent Whitney family.
 She was both an Academy Award and Tony Award winner, as well as a Primetime Emmy Award nominee.

 Straight made her Broadway debut in The Possessed (1939).
 Her other Broadway roles included Viola in Twelfth Night (1941), Catherine Sloper in The Heiress (1947) and Lady Macduff in Macbeth (1948).
 For her role as Elizabeth Proctor in the production of The Crucible (1953), she won the Tony Award for Best Featured Actress in a Play.
 For the satirical film Network (1976), she won the Academy Award for Best Supporting Actress.
-Her performance is the shortest ever to win an Academy Award for acting (at five minutes and two seconds of screen time).
-She also received a Primetime Emmy Award nomination for the miniseries The Dain Curse (1978).
+She also received an Emmy Award nomination for the miniseries The Dain Curse (1978).
 Straight also appeared as Mother Christophe in The Nun's Story (1959) and as paranormal investigator Dr. Martha Lesh in Poltergeist (1982).